 Does a liquidator of a company need to investigate the reasons for failure of a company?

-In the case of an insolvent company, the liquidator (who must be a licensed insolvency practitioner) is legally bound to review the activities of the company and decide if one or more of the directors is responsible for its failure.
+In the case of an insolvent company, the liquidator is legally bound to review the activities of the company and decide if one or more of the directors is responsible for its failure.

 The pandemic has taken us into new territory as licensed insolvency practitioners.
 Supporting business owners who are forced to close their company through no fault of their own is surprisingly common.
 But multiple businesses facing the same issue at the same time is unprecedented.

 As insolvency practitioners, we have needed to apply insolvency law and guidance to a set of circumstances that definitely weren’t foreseen at the time the guidance was prepared.

 A mixture of knowledge, experience and common sense has had to be applied to each individual company situation to make a distinction between directors who have acted dishonestly and those who have been simply unfortunate and now can’t repay a Bounce Back Loan.

 Is striking a company off at Companies House an alternative to liquidation?

 If you appropriately notify those owed money by the company, and if the liquidation is not objected to, a limited company with debts could be struck off from Companies House.